 Compost, peat moss, and aged manure help add nutrients while loosening the soil.
 General-purpose dahlia fertilizer can be mixed into the soil before planting, but it’s no replacement for ongoing feeding during the growing season.

 Uneven watering leads to slow growth and interrupted flowering.
-Keep water levels steady by watching the weather and watering any time the Dahlia doesn’t get at least 1 inch of water in the week.
+Keep water levels steady by watching the weather and watering any time the Dahlia doesn’t get at least 1 inch of water weekly.
 Don’t let the soil dry out more than the first inch.

 Diseases and Pests: